ZaraTaza/London-Vs-The-Rest/README.md

 Northern Ireland's 2019–2023 GVA CAGR was the highest single figure in the entire dataset at 6.09%.
 Although its earlier growth (2008–2016) lagged well behind London's, showing this is a recent phenomenon and not a 15-year trend.

-Northern Ireland's growth could be credited to dual market access from both the EU and UK post-Brexit but this report does not go into detail on the reasons for economic growth or decline.
+Northern Ireland's growth could be credited to factors such as its trading position as it has dual market access from both the EU and UK post-Brexit but this report does not go into detail on the reasons for economic growth or decline.

 **3) Switching from output (GVA) to income (GDHI) narrows London's lead**